UncleJunVIP/Mortar/README.md

     - Manual Installers: upload the `Mortar.pak` directory that came in the releases zip and place `config.yml` inside.
 6. Launch `Mortar` from the `Tools` menu and enjoy!

+---

+## A note about configs.

+Do not ask for the root url nor a config file on the NextUI Discord.

+You have been warned.

+---

 ## Configuration Reference

 ```yaml